A-Shubhi/Restaurant-Service-Website/README.md

 # Restaurant-Service-Website
 It is a restaurant service website that allows users to order food items.
+(Refer the video link provoded in Demo_vid_Eat_Your_Fill.zip)

 # Steps to set up the project in your system :